cncf/tag-security/community/resources/zero-trust-whitepaper/v1/cloud-native-zero-trust-whitepaper.md

 Unlike traditional perimeter-based models, where trust is typically established once, followed by a stream of service-requests sent by the client, Zero Trust requires that every single request is evaluated independently **in real-time**, regardless of whether the client was previously verified.
 This allows access control decisions to factor the updated Confidence Levels calculated by **Active Observers**, as well as other per request attributes.

 The access control decision, taken per request, considers not only  the updated accumulated client confidence level, but also the request specific confidence level.
 As indicated earlier, the access control decision is also based on the specific action being made by the client, as part of the request.
 Additionally, the decision takes into account other contextual attributes of the request such as the time of day, day of week, source IP, etc..

-For example, even if a client’s credentials are valid, its access may be restricted if recent behavior suggests a potential compromise, or if its current request is suspected as being an exploitation or reconnaissance attempt, or if it is made from a peculiar source or at a peculiar time, or if the service being approached is considered potentially compromised, or any combination of the above raised to the level justifying to block the request from this specific client to this specific service, given the action requested.
+For example, even if a client’s credentials are valid, its access may be restricted if recent behavior suggests a potential compromise, or if its current request is suspected as being an exploitation or reconnaissance attempt, or if it is made from a peculiar source or at a peculiar time, or if the service being approached is considered potentially compromised or any combination of the above raised to the level justifying to block the request from this specific client to this specific service, given the action requested.
 All as defined by the service access control policy for this client identity.

 Secure Communication as described earlier, protects the Cloud Native system against offenders controlling the internal system network.
 The addition of Access Control utilizing Behavior Verification, further protects the system from offenders controlling legitimate clients or using legitimate client credentials to send traffic on behalf of some client identity.
 The next step is to utilize Behavior Verification to also consider the case of offenders controlling the service instances.

 ## Instance Confidence Automation

 A foundational tenet of Zero Trust is that all services may be breached.
 Offenders may have different incentives to breach a service.
-For example to gather information about requests made to the service or the responses provided; Or to use the service to access data sources that the service has access to; Or to perform lateral movement and breach other target services; Or to use the service as a jumping stone in a covert, potentially distributed attack on other systems; Or even to mine cryptocurrency.
+For example to gather information about requests made to the service or the responses provided; Or to use the service to access data sources that the service has access to; Or to perform lateral movement and breach other target services;
+Or to use the service as a jumping stone in a covert, potentially distributed attack on other systems; Or even to mine cryptocurrency.
 In all such cases, a quick and immediate response of shutting down or limiting the breached service, can help curb the attack and prevent further damage.

 We therefore need to introduce Instance Confidence Automation as part of the ZTA.
 Instance Confidence Automation leverages the continuously updated Confidence Levels provided by Service Instance Active Observers.
 When the Confidence Level of a Service Instance falls below a certain threshold—indicating potential compromise—automated systems can immediately take corrective actions, for example by shutting down compromised service instances.
 Under Cloud Native, if an instance is deemed compromised, automation can trigger the deletion of the compromised instance, replacing it with a clean, well-behaving instance.
 Note that when replacing compromised instances, automation tools must also consider the overall availability of the service.

 The combined introduction of Peer Identities, Secure Communication, Behavior Verification, Access Control and Instance Confidence Automation, allows us to construct a cohesive, practical design for a Cloud Native ZTA and concludes the primary contribution of this paper.
 Next we collected techniques of best practices that can be helpful for implementing the Cloud Native ZTA design discussed above.